-You should start planning early for your engagement with IEC 62368-1 to avoid missing the new standard adoption dates or finding out that your products do not comply to the new standard requirements, resulting in missed sales opportunities in many of the biggest and most lucrative global markets.
+You should start planning early for your engagement with IEC 62368-1 to avoid finding out that your products do not comply to the new standard requirements, resulting in missed sales opportunities in many of the biggest and most lucrative global markets.

 Aside from avoiding any unforeseen last-minute obstacles – including longer wait times which may be caused by a late rush – early engagement offers you several competitive advantages.

 - Gain the potential of reduced manufacturing costs.